 Linux for Network Engineers Training Course

-- Set up Linux services for networking.
+- Deploy Linux services for networking purposes.

 - Configure an SDN to automate network maintenance.

-- Interactive lecture and discussion.
+- Interactive lectures and discussions.

-- Lots of exercises and practice.
+- Extensive exercises and practice sessions.

-- Hands-on implementation in a live-lab environment.
+- Hands-on implementation within a live laboratory environment.

 Course Customization Options